 In the days of the Port of London Authority, more than 1,200 people a day came here to pay their port rates.
 Such was its status, the first meeting of the General Assembly of the United Nations held its reception here in 1946.

-The rebuilding of Ten Trinity Square is a long-term investment and a key part of the Reignwood Group’s vision and mission to promote business and cultural exchange between China, Asia and the West.
+The rebuilding of Ten Trinity Square was a long-term investment and a key part of the Reignwood Group’s vision and mission to promote business and cultural exchange between China, Asia and the West.
 Engaging leaders and thinkers across the world – East to West and West to East – will enable the creation of a future that satisfies the needs of all.

 Since its foundation in 1984, corporate social responsibility (CSR) has been a core part of the ethos at Reignwood under the Chairmanship of Dr Chanchai Ruayrungruang.